 A RAID 3 uses byte-level striping with a dedicated parity disk.
 RAID 3 is very rare in practice.
 One of the characteristics of RAID 3 is that it generally cannot service multiple requests simultaneously.
 This happens because any single block of data will, by definition, be spread across all members of the set and will reside in the same location.
 So, any I/O operation requires activity on every disk and usually requires synchronized spindles.

-RAID 3 setup of 6-byte blocks and two parity bytes,
+RAID 3 setup of 6-byte blocks and two parity bytes, shown are two blocks of data in different colors. |

 This makes it suitable for applications that demand the highest transfer rates in long sequential reads and writes, for example uncompressed video editing.
 Applications that make small reads and writes from random disk locations will get the worst performance out of this level.